 Gasoline - Use fresh (purchased within the last 30 days from the pump) 89 Octane [R+M/2] (mid grade or higher) gasoline known to be good quality.
 Gasoline may contain up to 10% Ethanol (grain alcohol) or 15% MTBE (methyl tertiary-butyl ether).
-Gasoline containing methanol (wood alcohol) is not approved.
-Use of ECHO branded fuel is recommended to extend engine life in all air-cooled two-stroke and two or four-stroke hybrid engines.
+Gasoline containing methanol (wood alcohol) is NOT approved.
+Use of ECHO branded fuel is recommended to extend engine life in all air-cooled 2-stroke and 2/4-stroke hybrid engines.

-Two-Stroke Oil - A two-stroke engine oil, such as Shindaiwa branded twostroke oils, meeting ISO-L-EGD (ISO/CD 13738) and J.A.S.O.
+Two Stroke Oil - A 2-stroke engine oil, such as Shindaiwa branded 2-stroke oils, meeting ISO-L-EGD (ISO/CD 13738) and J.A.S.O.
 FD Standards must be used.
-Shindaiwa branded two-stroke oils meet these standards.
+Shindaiwa branded 2-stroke oils meet these standards.
 Engine problems due to inadequate lubrication caused by failure to use an ISO-L-EGD (ISO/CD 13738) and J.A.S.O.
-M345-FD certified oil will void the two-stroke engine warranty.
+M345-FD certified oil will void the 2-stroke engine warranty.

-Two-stroke engine oil contains petroleum distillates and other additives that may be harmful if swallowed.
+2-Stroke engine oil contains petroleum distillates and other additives that may be harmful if swallowed.
 Heated oil can release vapors that can cause flash fire, or ignite with explosive force.
 Read and follow the oil manufacturer's instructions, and observe all safety warnings and precautions for handling flammable liquids.
 For more detailed safety and first aid information, visit www.echo-usa.com for a copy of the Material Safety Data Sheet.

-- Keep out of reach of children.
+- ♦ KEEP OUT OF REACH OF CHILDREN.

 - If swallowed, do not induce vomiting.
-Call physician or a poison control center immediately.
+CALL PHYSICIAN OR A POISON CONTROL CENTER IMMEDIATELY.

-- Wear safety glasses when mixing or handling.
+- WEAR SAFETY GLASSES when mixing or handling.

-- Avoid repeated or prolonged skin contact.
+- AVOID repeated or prolonged skin contact.

-- Avoid inhaling oil mists or vapors.
+- AVOID inhaling oil mists or vapors.

-Shindaiwa branded two-stroke oils may be mixed at 50:1 ratio for application in all Shindaiwa engines sold in the past, regardless of ratio specified in those manuals.
+Shindaiwa branded 2-stroke oils may be mixed at 50:1 ratio for application in all Shindaiwa engines sold in the past, regardless of ratio specified in those manuals.